LivePersonInc/developer-center/pages/Documents/APIGuidelines/getting-started-with-authentication.md

 ---
 pagename: Getting Started with Authentication
 sitesection: Documents
-categoryname: "Getting Started"
+categoryname: "API Guidelines"
 documentname: Essential Resources
 permalink: essential-resources-getting-started-with-authentication.html
 order: 10
 indicator: both
 redirect_from:
     - essential-resources-authentication.html
 ---

 Some of our APIs require authorization before you can use them.
 This is done via either of two methods: user authentication via login (using your regular account credentials) that generates an access token using the OAuth 2.0 methodology or a server authorization via an API key (created and retrieved beforehand via the Conversational Cloud UI) which uses the OAuth 1.0 methodology.
 Every API uses either of the two methods (or both), as listed in its overview (for example, the [Users API](/users-api-overview.html#getting-started)).